ks982579/ksulldev-astro/src/pages/notes/data-science/select-artificial-intelligence-techniques.md

 [Naïve Bayes Classifier | Wiki](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) is a family of simple _probabilistic classifiers_ based on applying Bayes' theorem with strong independence assumptions between the features.
 Simple, yet effective.
 Check out the Wiki article for more.

 ---

+## Knowledge Check

+Q1: The Kernel trick is employed in support vector machines to do what?

+The **Kernel Trick** is employed to deal with nonlineary separable dataset.

+It is not for:
++ minimize the classification error.
++ define the set of support vectors.
++ maximize the margin between the two classes.

+Q2: What is the objective of learning the feedforward network?

+The objective of a feedforward network is to get the network's output value very close to the desired output value.

+It is not for:
++ determining the number of hidden layers in the network
++ reduce the number of neurons in the network.
++ increase the value of the network's weights.

+Q3: What learning model does the concept of a _memory cell_ exist in and why?

+A **memory cell** exists in a recurrent network to control what information is fed back into the learning model.

+Models that do not use memory cells include support vector machines, reinforcement learning, and feedforward networks.

+Q4: What learning approach is based on a theory that relates to classes of objects with _unsharp_ boundaries?

+**Fuzzy Logic** is a theory that deals with classes of objects wit unsharp boundaries.

+Other approaches that do not deal with this theory are: Naïve Bayes classifier, support vector machines, and genetic algorithms.

+Q5: What does the Naïve Bayes approach assume about independent variables?

+This approach assumes that independent variables are also _random variables_.

+It does not assume independent variables are also: structured data variables, normalized variables, orthogonal variables.